FreeBSD port manual

 If a black screen appears then the port is open (this is for TCP)

-If you get an error then ask your firewall team to allow connections from your external IP to the . . . → Read More: Ports Used by Windows File Sharing on a Network?
+If you get an error then ask your firewall team to allow connections from . . . → Read More: Ports Used by Windows File Sharing on a Network?